 The clumsy expression of these simple things here came from a perception moulded by strict grammar but lost in disordered syntax, nonetheless, they proved to be a robust guide.
 For others too then, however unlikely, they might serve as this.

 The ideas we form and the choices that we make are easily misdirected when different frames of meaning are mixed -- there may be an epidemic in our minds, and one too in our souls, but even if so these are not the same.
-When feeling certain we know what things mean we are at our most vulnerable to deceptions and misunderstanding.
+Our understanding of what is being said is prejudiced by our certainty in the meaning of words, hardenening misunderstandings.more

 Ψ on being heard

-Life was born when an environment was perceived as a pattern of signs — on being heard, the environment gave birth.
+Life perceived a pattern of signs — on being heard, the environment gave birth.
 In the beginning was the word, just not a word that we recognize.
-Every being perceives others in its environment through the signs they make, and as consequence of this awareness, which is intrinsic to life, language and society have emerged and developed.
+Every being is perceived by others in its environment through the signs that it makes.
+This awareness is intrinsic to life.
+As a consequence, societies and languages emerge and develop.more

 Δ making sense